The Breach: Israel and Judah

 When the prophet Isaiah gave a prophecy to King Hezekiah of Judah, he said in Isaiah 37:31,

-A century later, the Lord called the prophet Jeremiah to prophesy in the last days of the house of Judah before their Babylonian captivity.
-The bulk of Jeremiah’s prophecies are directed toward Judah and Jerusalem, but he also makes reference to the house of Israel where appropriate.
-For example, in Jeremiah 11:10 he says,
+A century later, the Lord called the prophet Jeremiah to prophesy in the last days of the House of Judah before their Babylonian captivity.
+The bulk of Jeremiah’s prophecies are directed toward Judah and Jerusalem, but he also makes reference to the House of Israel where appropriate.
+For example, in Jer.
+11:10 he says,

 Jeremiah understood that God would make this “new covenant” with both Israel and Judah.
 It would be made with a United Kingdom under one Head, Jesus Christ.
-As we showed in Who is a Jew? the house of Judah are those “good figs” who were Jesus’ disciples—not the “evil figs” who crucified the King and usurped His throne.
+As we showed in the book, Who is a Jew?, the House of Judah are those “good figs” who were Jesus’ disciples—not the “evil figs” who crucified the King and usurped His throne.
 The Christian believers, along with converts who became citizens of true Judah by faith in Jesus, were the true House of Judah.
 The unbelievers were cut off from their people.

 These members of the tribe of Judah must be united with “Israel” under one Head in order for the New Covenant to be fully established in the earth.
 Hence, we must know who Israel is.
 In fact, even as natural branches were cut off from the tribe of Judah, so also are natural branches cut off from Israel.
 Just because one is descended from one of those lost tribes does not automatically make him an heir of the promise to Israel.

 Those Israelites in the Bible were so idolatrous that God cut them off and sent them into captivity.
 None of those idolatrous Israelites will rule the world in the Kingdom of God.
 They will be judged like any other sinner, for the law is impartial.
 It does not indulge the sins of Israelites, as if they enjoy some privilege to sin that God does not allow with other people.